U.S. Route 50 in Nevada: Route changes

 Most of modern US 50 was pieced together from several routes designated as Nevada State Routes in the early 20th century.
 The portion from Lake Tahoe to Carson City was originally a portion of State Route 3.
 The original designation for US 50 from Carson City to Ely was Route 2 and 2A.
 East of Ely was originally numbered Route 7 to the modern junction with US 93 and Route 14 from there to the Utah state line.

 The modern route of US 50 has significantly changed since the highway was first commissioned in 1926.
 The biggest change is between Ely and Green River, Utah.
-The first contiguous route of the highway between these cites followed the modified routing of the Lincoln Highway to Salt Lake City.
+The first contiguous route of the highway between these cities followed the modified routing of the Lincoln Highway to Salt Lake City.
 The highway returned to Green River along what is now numbered UT 201, US 89, and US 6.
 The route was changed when the more direct route between these cities (via Delta, Utah) was paved.
 The 1954 edition of the Nevada highway map was the first to show the new routing.

 Previously, the road to Delta consisted of unpaved state routes.
 The paved route did not follow the exact route of the old dirt roads.
 The improved route bypassed the ghost town of Osceola and entered Utah approximately 14 mi to the south of the dirt road.
 The border crossing was moved to facilitate an easier route across western Utah.
 In Utah, the old road traversed a difficult route through Marjum Canyon, while the paved route followed a simpler path along the north shore of Sevier Lake.